matteobarbera/mavlab_wiki_fork/publishchecklist.md

    * Newsworthiness:
     * ''We achieved something awesome''
     * ''Timing: competition 1st place - immediately / an article was just published (ArxiV) or presented''
- *  Video explaining / showing main findings and experiments in article
+ *  Video explaining / showing main findings and experiments in the article

    * ''Add a link to a video playlist – this allows you to add videos during the review process.''
-   * ''What kind of experiments can be shown in the video that show your approach best / are considered exciting?''
+   * ''What kind of experiments can be shown in the video that shows your approach best / are considered exciting?''
  *  Write a post for the web site (whether it is “featured” confer with GCB)
    * '' What / Who / When / Where / Why ''